-Inquiries of a general nature can first be directed to the Undergraduate Assistant, Cal Hile.
-Students who wish to major in either French Literature or French Cultural Studies are advised to consult with the Director of Undergraduate Studies, Professor Marilyn Migiel, who will take into account the student’s interest, preparation, and career goals.
-The Director of Undergraduate Studies will assign the student to an adviser.
+Inquiries of a general nature can first be directed to the Undergraduate Coordinator, Cal Hile.
+Students who wish to major in French are advised to consult with the Director of Undergraduate Studies, Professor Marilyn Migiel, who admits students into the major and assigns a faculty advisor after taking into account a student’s interest, preparation, and career goals.

 Finally, students are encouraged to study abroad through Cornell-sponsored or Cornell-approved programs, such as EDUCO in Paris.
 When appropriate, this work can be counted toward the required course work for the major.
-Students should consult with the Director of Undergraduate Studies of Romance Studies (Cary Howie), the Study Abroad advising dean, and Cornell Abroad, as well as with their faculty advisor before taking courses abroad to assure they are appropriate.
+Students should consult with the Director of Undergraduate Studies of Romance Studies (Marilyn Migiel), the Study Abroad advising dean, and Cornell Abroad, as well as with their faculty advisor before taking courses abroad to ensure they are appropriate.